hashicorp/terraform-provider-azurerm/website/docs/r/resource_deployment_script_azure_power_shell.html.markdown

 * `retention_interval` - (Required) Interval for which the service retains the script resource after it reaches a terminal state.
 Resource will be deleted when this duration expires.
 The time duration should be between `1` hour and `26` hours (inclusive) and should be specified in ISO 8601 format.
 Changing this forces a new Resource Deployment Script to be created.

-* `arguments` - (Optional) Command line arguments to pass to the script.
-Arguments are separated by spaces. ex: `-Location 'West US 2'`.
+* `command_line` - (Optional) Command line arguments to pass to the script.
 Changing this forces a new Resource Deployment Script to be created.

 * `cleanup_preference` - (Optional) Specifies the cleanup preference when the script execution gets in a terminal state.
 Possible values are `Always`, `OnExpiration`, `OnSuccess`.
 Defaults to `Always`.
 Changing this forces a new Resource Deployment Script to be created.